tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 <!--- This file is generated from templates by code, DO NOT EDIT by hand --->

-# BDQ Core Implementer's Guide
+# BDQ Implementer's Guide

 **Title**<br>
-BDQ Core Implementer's Guide
+BDQ Implementer's Guide

 **Date version issued**<br>
 2025-04-11